Skip to main content

 PawTracks may earn a commission when you buy through links on our site.

-The 8 easiest dog breeds to train for people who have no patience
+The easiest dog breeds to train for beginners

 When pet parents-to-be consider different dog breeds, they’ll often look for a certain image, personality, or temperament.
 It’s common to want a calm dog, or one who’s easy to train, though this can be an especially vital quality for less experienced dog owners.
-You’ll both be learning, after all!
+You’ll both be learning, after all.

-Remember not to assume anything based on a breed’s size or look — some of the most easygoing dogs are actually the largest!
+Remember not to assume anything based on a breed’s size or look — some of the easiest dog breeds to train are actually the largest.
 You never know what you’ll learn, so grab your coffee and read on.
-These are the calmest, easiest dog breeds to train, from the smallest schnauzer to the largest Berner.
+These are the calmest, easiest breeds to train, from the smallest schnauzer to the largest Bernese mountain dog.

 A Border Collie follows a toy through an agility course

 Despite what you may think, the calmest dog isn’t defined by its breed.
 Whether large, small, or anywhere in between, a pup will be a lot calmer when they get enough physical exercise and mental stimulation.
 Still, some dogs are more instinctually and genetically inclined to rest more often than they run and play, according to the American Kennel Club (AKC).
-The list couldn’t possibly be narrowed down to one “calmest” breed, as many are renowned for their lower activity levels.
+The list couldn’t possibly be narrowed down to one “calmest” dog breed, as many are renowned for their lower activity levels.
 They include:

-• Tibetan Spaniel
+• Tibetan spaniel

-• Cavalier King Charles Spaniel
+• Cavalier King Charles spaniel

-• Boerboel, a Mastiff-like breed
+• Boerboel, a mastiff-like breed

-• Irish and Scottish Wolfhounds
+• Irish and Scottish wolfhounds

-• Bergamasco Sheepdog
+• Bergamasco sheepdog

-• Basset Hound
+• Basset hound

-• Clumber Spaniel
+• Clumber spaniel

 • Pekingese